aslanxie/aslanxie.github.io/ML/VideoQualityEhancementUsingGAN.md

 ![sample](img/vq-1.png)

 The predicted image removed the block effect, maybe ehnamce object edge.
+It's not good, but not bad, I think:)